flowground/amazonaws-com-athena-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteWorkGroup
-### Deletes the workgroup with the specified name.
-The primary workgroup cannot be deleted.
+> Deletes the workgroup with the specified name.
+The primary workgroup cannot be deleted.<br/>

 #### Input Parameters
 * `Action` - _required_